 What Are Different Careers in Merchant Navy?

-Merchant Navy is a global industry that provides some of the best career opportunities on different types of ships (and on land as well).
-Unlike any other field, Merchant Navy offers jobs that not only require specialized knowledge and training but also require a great amount of mental and physical strength.
+Merchant Navy is a global industry that provides some of the best career opportunities on different types of ships (and on land).
+Unlike any other field, Merchant Navy jobs require specialized knowledge and training and a great deal of mental and physical strength.

 If you want to know what a career in the merchant navy is like, then read: